DustinKushnereit/Asteroids/ReadMe.txt

 Rotate Left: Number 5
 Rotate Right: Number 6

-Unique Features and Parts of the Game
+Unique Features and Parts of the Game:

 Each player shoots 4 bullets at once.
 The bullets fire in 4 different directions based on the players rotation.
 This is inteded to make the players work together and rely on each other more.